2010 United States Senate special election in Massachusetts

 The 2010 United States Senate special election in Massachusetts was a special election held on January 19, 2010, in order to fill the Massachusetts Class I United States Senate seat for the remainder of the term ending January 3, 2013.
-It was won by Republican candidate Scott Brown.
+The seat was won by Republican candidate Scott Brown, the first time a Republican had won the seat in over sixty years.

 The vacancy that prompted the special election was created by the death of Democratic Senator Ted Kennedy on August 25, 2009.
-Kennedy had served as a U.S. Senator since 1962, having been elected in a special election to fill the vacancy created when his brother John F. Kennedy was elected President of the United States in 1960.
-The seat was held until the election by an appointee, Senator Paul Kirk, a former chairman of the Democratic National Committee, was not a candidate in the election to complete the term.
+Kennedy had served as a U.S. senator since 1962, having been elected in a special election to fill the vacancy created when his brother John F. Kennedy was elected president of the United States in 1960.
+The seat was held until the election by an appointee, Paul Kirk, a former chairman of the Democratic National Committee, who was not a candidate in the special election.
 This was the first open seat U.S. senate election in Massachusetts since 1984 and the first in this seat since 1962 where Ted Kennedy was first elected.

 A party primary election determining the winners of party nominations was held on December 8, 2009.
-The Democratic Party nominated Martha Coakley, the Massachusetts Attorney General; the Republican Party nominated Scott Brown, a Massachusetts State Senator.
+The Democratic Party nominated Martha Coakley, the Massachusetts attorney general; the Republican Party nominated Scott Brown, a Massachusetts state senator.
 The race drew national attention due to Brown's unexpectedly closing the gap and running even with, or ahead of, Coakley in independent and internal polling in the last few days of the campaign.